Fleckism/SecurityPlus/SecurityPlus/17B Appropriate Data Sources for Incident Response.md

 -   Hosts that are in communication with **suspicious IP address ranges or domains**.
 -   **Statistical anomalies** such as spikes or consistently large numbers of DNS lookup failures, which may point to computers that are infected with malware, misconfigured, or running obsolete or faulty applications.

-### Web/HTTP Access Logs
+### Web/Hyper Text Transfer ProtocolTTPs]] Access Logs

-Web servers are typically configured to log HTTP traffic that encounters an **error or traffic that matches some predefined rule set**.
+Web servers are typically configured to log Hyper Text Transfer ProtocolTTPs]] traffic that encounters an **error or traffic that matches some predefined rule set**.
 Most web servers use the common log format ([[CLF]]) or W3C extended log file format to record the relevant information.

 The [[status code]] of a response can reveal quite a bit about both the request and the server's behavior.
 Codes in the 400 range indicate client-based errors, while codes in the 500 range indicate server-based errors.
 For example, repeated 403 ("Forbidden") responses may indicate that the server is rejecting a client's attempts to access resources they are not authorized to.
 A 502 ("Bad Gateway") response could indicate that communications between the target server and its upstream server are being blocked, or that the upstream server is down.

-In addition to status codes, some web server software also logs HTTP **header information for both requests and responses**.
+In addition to status codes, some web server software also logs Hyper Text Transfer ProtocolTTPs]] **header information for both requests and responses**.
 This can provide you with a better picture of the makeup of each request or response, such as cookie information and [[MIME]] types.
 Another header field of note is the User-Agent field, which identifies the type of application making the request.
 In most cases, this is the version of the browser that the client is using to access a site, as well as the client's operating system.
 However, this can be misleading, as even a browser like **Microsoft Edge includes versions of Google Chrome and Safari in its User-Agent string**.
 Therefore, the User-Agent field may not be a reliable indicator of the client's environment.

 ### VoIP and Call Managers and Session Initiation Protocol (SIP) Traffic